IATI/bulk-data-service/README.md

 #### 4. Install some version of `dotenv` (optional)

 The `.env` file is used when running things locally to store environment variables that configure the apps mentioned above.
-To run the apps below, you can either source this file to get the environment variables into your current terminal context, or you can one of the various `dotenv` command line tools to import the environment on each run.
+Docker Compose will read this automatically, but when running the bulk data service app or `yoyo` directly, you need to get these variables into the shell environment: you can either source this file to get the environment variables into your current terminal context, or you can one of the various `dotenv` command line tools to import the environment on each run (using `dotenv` lets you quickly switch different `.env` files in and out, which can be useful for testing, debugging, etc).

 ### Running after first-time setup